facebookresearch/pytorch_GAN_zoo/README.md

 You can generate more images from an existing checkpoint using:
 ```
-python eval.py visualization -n $modelName -m $modelType
+python eval.py visualization -n $runName -m $modelName
 ```

-Where modelType is in [PGAN, PPGAN, DCGAN] and modelName is the name given to your model.
+Where modelName is in [PGAN, StyleGAN, DCGAN] and runName is the name given to your run (trained model).
 This script will load the last checkpoint detected at output_networks/$modelName.
 If you want to load a specific iteration, please call:

 ```
-python eval.py visualization -n $modelName -m $modelType -s $SCALE -i $ITER
+python eval.py visualization -n $runName -m $modelName -s $SCALE -i $ITER
 ```

 If your model is conditioned, you can ask the visualizer to print out some conditioned generations.
 For example:

 ```
-python eval.py visualization -n $modelName -m $modelType --Class T_SHIRT
+python eval.py visualization -n $runName -m $modelName --Class T_SHIRT
 ```

 Will plot a batch of T_SHIRTS in visdom.
 Please use the option - -showLabels to see all the available labels for your model.